-- 3.9 "School" means any institution of primary or secondary education, including kindergarten. - 3.10 "Medication" means any prescription or nonprescription drug as defined in C.R.S.
-12-22-102. - 3.11 "Licensed child care facility" means any facility licensed as a family child care home or child care center as required by C.R.S.
-26-6-102. - 4.
-Criteria for Delegation - 4.1 Any nursing task delegated by the professional nurse shall be: - A. Within the area of responsibility of the nurse delegating the task. - B. Within the knowledge, skills and ability of the nurse delegating the task. - C. Of a routine, repetitive nature and shall not require the delegatee to exercise nursing judgment or intervention. - D. A task that a reasonable and prudent nurse would find to be within generally accepted nursing practice. - E. An act consistent with the health and safety of the client. - F. Limited to a specific delegatee, for a specific client, and within a specific time frame except for delegation in schools as described in Section 7 of this Chapter. - 4.2 The delegatee shall not further delegate the tasks delegated by the professional nurse to another individual nor may the tasks be expanded without the express permission of the delegating professional nurse. - 4.3 The professional nurse shall assure that the delegatee can and will perform the task with the degree of care and skill that would be expected of the professional nurse. - 5.
-Responsibility of the Delegator - 5.1 The decision to delegate shall be based on the delegator's assessments of the following: - A. Client's nursing care needs including, but not limited to, complexity and frequency of the nursing care, stability of the client, and degree of immediate risk if task is not carried out. - B. Delegatee's knowledge, skills and abilities. - C. Nature of tasks being delegated including, but not limited to, degree of invasiveness, irreversibility, predictability of outcome, and potential for harm. - D. Available and accessible resources including but not limited to, appropriate equipment, adequate supplies and appropriate other health care personnel to meet the client's nursing care needs. - E. The availability for adequate supervision of the delegatee.
+- 4.1 Any nursing task delegated by the professional nurse shall be: - A. Within the area of responsibility of the nurse delegating the task; - B. Within the knowledge, skills and ability of the nurse delegating the task; - C. Of a routine, repetitive nature and shall not require the Delegatee to exercise nursing judgment or intervention; - D. A task that a reasonable and prudent nurse would find to be within generally accepted nursing practice; - E. An act consistent with the health and safety of the Client; and - F. Limited to a specific Delegatee, for a specific Client, and within a specific time frame, except for Delegation in Schools as described in Section 7 of this Chapter, or Delegation in a Licensed Child Care Facility as described in Section 9 of this Chapter. - 4.2 The Delegatee shall not further delegate to another individual the tasks delegated by the professional nurse. - 4.3 The delegated task may not be expanded without the expressed permission of the Delegator. - 4.4 The Delegator shall assure that the Delegatee can and will perform the task with the degree of care and skill that would be expected of the professional nurse.